GSA/piv-guides/Template-2.md

   3. A **_Markdown Template_** to copy and paste into your page (i.e., to help with Markdown formatting).
   4. Some **_writing and style resources_** (i.e., to help with plain language, writing, and style).

-# Create a New Page to Start Your Guide
+# Create a New Branch for Your Guide

-To create a new **_Page_** to start your guide, do this:
+Before you create a new **Page** to start your new guide, you need to select or create a branch.
+(A branch is where your Page will be stored.)

+To select an existing branch, do this:

-  1. Before you create a new **Page**, you need to select a **Branch** where your page will be stored.
-At the top left-hand corner of your GitHub Repo's directory window, you will see a **_Branch_** button.
-The branch shown on the button is where your new page will be stored.
+  1. Go to the top left-hand corner of your GitHub Repo's directory window.
+You will see a **_Branch_** button.
+The branch (name) shown on the button is where your new page will be stored if you don't create a new branch (optional). <B>STOPPED HERE</B>

+  > If this is the branch you want, go to [**Create a New Page To Start Your Guide**](#Create a New Page to Start Your Guide)

   2. You may also create a new branch for your guide, if you prefer.
 To create a new branch, click on the **_Branch_** button and add a new name.

   > The **_Branch_** button will display the new branch name.
 When you **_commit_** your new page, it will be stored in this branch. (**Note:**  It's important to remember the **_branch name where your page is stored** for future updates to your guide.)

+# Create a New Page to Start Your Guide

+To create a new **_Page_** to start your guide, do this:

   3. Click on the **_Create New File_** button located at the top right area of your Repo's directory window.
   > At the top left-hand-side of the window, the Branch directory name appears with a **"/"** after it and a text box.
 (You can also select **_Cancel_**, if you want to start over.)
   4. In the text box, enter your new page's name with the extension, **.md**, for **Markdown** (for example, **Mynewfile.md**).